• Skip to primary navigation

 • Pour potatoes into a colander and wash with warm water.

 • Add clean potatoes to stock pot and cover potatoes with water.
 Bring to boil.
-Add 1 tbsp of salt.
+Add 1 tablespoon of salt.

 • Allow potatoes to cook until they easily pierce with a knife, about 15-20 minutes.